• Home

 Inflammation is the body’s response to what it perceives as a threat.
 But because the immune system is continually fighting an imaginary threat, damage begins to set in.

-Open sores (ulcers) develop on the surface of the colon, which bleed and produce pus and excess mucus.
+Open sores (ulcers) develop on the surface of the colon, which bleeds and produce pus and excess mucus.
 This is very painful, causes excessive diarrhea, and reduces the body’s ability to absorb nutrients.

 Malnutrition and dehydration increase until either the flare subsides or medical intervention is needed (aka hospitalization).